NeneWang/nenewang.github.io/readme.md

 - Annotation of Books, Summaries, or any other content.
 That is to be done on logseq.
 (Better for handling pictures and connected notes.)
 - Might reference third party notebooks, but will not be included here.
 - Copied Handnotes might be available in the codebase.
 BUT NOT in `toc.yml` for quick reference
+- If I dont understand it (because I didnt do the assigment) I will not include it in the book.
+It is not supposed to be a 1 to 1 Cookbook or Documentation reference.